jerry-ye-xu/jerry-ye-xu.github.io/about.md

 ### What I am up to

 At Commonwealth Bank I work as a data scientist, building and deploying web applications and applying machine learning to solve data science problems.

-On the theoretical side, I really enjoy the math, diving into computer science and dabbing into Bayesian statistics.
+On the theoretical frton, I am currently studying math and computer science, whilst dabbing into Bayesian statistics through self-study.

 During an off-day you will definitely find me doing bag work or rolling on the mats. =)

 I also happen to be a huge fan of podcasts, having hosted one in a prior life.
-My current favourites are __The Tim Ferris Show__, __Disrupting Japan__, and __China Tech Talk__.
+My current favourites are The Tim Ferris Show, Disrupting Japan, and China Tech Talk.

 Disclaimer: I am not affiliated nor compensated in any form.